java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/01_getting-started-with-java.md

 set CLASSPATH=
 ```

-Now enter `java HelloWorldApp` again.
+Now enter `java HelloWorldApp` and press \<Enter\> again.
 If the program works now, you'll have to change your `CLASSPATH` variable.
 To set this variable, consult the _Updating the PATH variable_ section in the JDK installation instructions.
 The `CLASSPATH` variable is set in the same manner.

 ```shell
 Could not find or load main class HelloWorldApp.class